Dignitatis Humanae Institute Wins Right to Set Up Academy

 But local citizens in the nearby town of Collepardo told the Register that although they welcomed the possibility that the monastery, which dates back to Pope Innocent III, could be saved after the last of its Cistercian monks left last year due to lack of vocations, they were concerned about the emphasis on politics and the “nationalist rhetoric.”

 Mayor Mauro Bussiglieri, who belongs to Italy’s center-left Democratic Party (Partito Democratico), told reporters this week he thought the local court’s decision was a “step backwards.”
-Last year, he said that local people were having a “hard time” understanding that monastery would be “a place where future politicians are going to be trained.
+Last year, he said that local people were having a “hard time” understanding that the monastery would be “a place where future politicians are going to be trained.
 They keep looking at it as a religious place, and that’s it.”

 But Harnwell contends that the academy is merely “defending what the monks over centuries had been a witness to: namely, the central belief that man is made in the image and likeness of God, and that Jesus Christ is the image of that invisible God.”